-SPH 198 PUBLIC SPEAKING (3)
+SPCH 1110 PUBLIC SPEAKING (3)

-Students will gain knowledge of the elements of advanced communication in a variety of situations; emphasis will be placed on speaking in front of large and small groups.
-This course will focus on the organization preparation, research, and evidence needed for a presentation that is tailored to fit the audience.
-This course will enhance the student's listening skills which will assist them in everyday situations.
-Prerequisite: SPH 110
+This course will enable students to master the skills required of speaking in today's workplace and society.
+This course will focus on the organization, preparation, research, and evidence needed for a presentation that is tailored to fit the audience.
+This course will also enhance the students' listening skills which will assist them in everyday situations.
+(Previously known as SPH 198)

-SPH 290 SPECIAL TOPICS (1-3)
+SPCH 2900 SPECIAL TOPICS (1-3) (Previously known as SPH 290)

-SPH 299 INTERNSHIP/PRACTICUM (3)
+SPCH 2990 INTERNSHIP/PRACTICUM (3) (Previously known as SPH 299)

-STUDENT SURVIVAL SKILLS (SSS)